 President Donald Trump said he was moving to ban e-cigarette flavors in September.
 Since then, Trump has retreated from moving forward with the ban and even stalled on a less strict one, according to the Times.

 Youth access to vaping products is “creating a generation of nicotine addiction at an early age,” according to Harris, and the implementation of flavors in those products has given e- cigarettes a “crazy outrageous market” towards youth, she said.
-Despite the risks towards teens, the failure to take action has now extended between two different presidential campaigns, during which both campaigns failed to act due to the pressure from the tobacco and
+Despite the risks towards teens, the failure to take action has now extended between two different presidential campaigns, during which both campaigns failed to act due to the pressure from the tobacco and e-cigarette industries.

 The issue has not stopped growing either: On November 8, the CDC announced that they found vitamin E acetate in fluid samples tested from vape-sickened patients.
 The CDC said, “this is the first time that we have detected a potential chemical of concern in biologic samples from patients with these lung injuries.”

 While the CDC and the FDA continue on the national front, Dover continues its own endeavor against youth nicotine use.